spatie/laravel-honeypot/README.md

     use UsesSpamProtection;
 ```

-Then declare a `HoneypotData` wireable property and add the protection to your submit method like so:
+Next, declare a `HoneypotData` property and call `protectAgainstSpam()` in the method that handles form submissions:

 ```php
 use Spatie\Honeypot\Http\Livewire\Concerns\HoneypotData;